 Maritime Museum of Barcelona – Barcelona Royal Shipyard

-A major exhibition of maritime culture in a majestic building
+All maritime culture and its history in a majestic building

-The impressive Royal Shipyards are home to a museum on Barcelona’s maritime culture.
-At the Maritime Museum of Barcelona you can see vessels, weapons, cartography, pottery, documents, ship-building tools, votive offerings, navigation instruments, figureheads, model ships, paintings and charts and you can even board one of the ten historic vessels the museum has moored in the port of Barcelona.
+At the impressive Drassanes Reials, you will find the Museu Marítim de Barcelona (MMB), where you can see boats, weapons, maps, ceramics, documents, shipbuilding tools, votive offerings, navigation instruments, figureheads, ship models, paintings, plans, and even board one of the 10 historic vessels that the museum has in the Port of Barcelona.

 Barcelona Bus Turístic, on the Hola Barcelona app